teepobharu/my-nvim-ide/myReadme.md

 ## TO Patch

 Telescope-Lazy : Not work well when open root / git root

+- separate mapping for non overlap telescope (use both telescope and fzf for now)
   Neotree: does not auto change dir of opened files

 - see this https://github.com/LazyVim/LazyVim/discussions/2150